Can You See Me? (album)

 Can You See Me? (stylized in all caps) is the fourth studio album by Canadian electronic music producer Rezz, released through her HypnoVizion Records imprint on 14 March 2024.

 The album saw Rezz pivot from her usual midtempo style, as she focused on a heavy bass sound.
-A particularly collaborative effort, the album's release was proceeded by five singles.
+A particularly collaborative effort, the album's release was preceded by five singles.

 Background

 The album is a follow-up to Rezz's 2023 EP It's Not a Phase, though it is her first full-length studio album since Spiral (2021).
 In June 2023, Rezz and deadmau5 announced they were working on a reworked version of the latter's 2012 track "Superliminal".
 The two released "Infraliminal" on 13 October, under the name Rezzmau5.
 An alternate version, "Infraliminal - Isabelle's Version" was also released.
 Though not originally intended to be included on Can You See Me?, the latter track was ultimately a "last minute addition" to the album, with Rezz citing the original "Superliminal" as the reason she began working on music.

 On 9 January 2024, Rezz released "Black Ice", a collaborative track produced alongside Subtronics.
 The track would later be placed on the album.